CBSE Class 9 > Class 9 Notes > Science > Case based Questions: Sound

 A person listens to a song played on a radio and notices that even though different instruments are playing the same musical note, they sound different.

 ii.
 What factors determine the quality of sound produced by an instrument?
-(2 week)
+(2 mark)

 iii.
 How does the waveform of sound affect the perception of different instruments?
-(1 week)
+(1 mark)

 Ans:

 i.
-The property of sound responsible for this difference is timbre or quality of sound.
+The property is timbre (also called quality of sound).

 Q14: Read the following passage and answer the questions that follow: